 Neville did a running Guyana-101 with me as he drove.
 He told me that the water was perfectly clean and good to drink but that the color was due to various dyes that leached into the water from the roots of trees on the riverbank.
 He also told me not to jump into any river to swim because most of them had Piranha and because some are tidal and have some treacherous currents.
 When I told him that I was fond of fishing he told me to be careful when wading across streams as in the sandy beds sometimes would lie concealed a kind of fish called a Sting Ray, which has a poisonous sting in the tail.
 And under the overhanging banks would sometimes be concealed Electric Eels which could give a shock strong enough to stun you unconscious.
 I realized that there was much to be learnt about South America and tropical rain forests and what lived there.

 After a couple of weeks into what was supposed to be a holiday, the routine was getting a bit mundane.
 I heard about a job opening in a mining town, two-hundred miles inland in the middle of the Amazonian rain forest on the bank of Rio Berbice, called Kwakwani.
 I applied and to my great delight was immediately selected.
 Two days later I was in Kwakwani.
 My delight at having done well in the interview was a bit short lived when I realized a few days later that I had been the only applicant – nobody wanted to go there.
 Neville and I drove the 60 miles from Linden to the bank of the Berbice River.
 The road was cut through the rain forest with thick forest on either side such that you could only see a few feet into the forest.
 The road itself was not paved and its condition would vary between bad and worse depending on how much rain fell and how busy the graders were in the mines.
-When they had some free time, they would send a grader or two to fill in the craters masquerading as potholes and smoothen the surface and the road would stay fairly smooth for a few weeks.
+When they had some free time, they would send a grader or two to fill in the craters masquerading as potholes and smooth the surface and the road would stay fairly smooth for a few weeks.
 Then it would go back to its roller-coaster state until the next encounter with the graders.
 I was to get to know that road very well in the five years that I lived in Guyana and actually held the record for the fastest time on it – sixty miles in sixty minutes – in my beat up old Land Rover.
 The road literally ended on the bank of Rio Berbice such that if you were not alert and were driving too fast, you could actually come racing out of the forest around the last bent (nothing to tell you that it was the last bend and any different from the million other bends just like it) and land straight in the river which was about half a kilometer wide and perhaps 50 feet deep at that point.
 Not a happy thought at all.

 When you reached the river bank, you flashed your lights and hooted your horn until someone at the waterfront diagonally across on the opposite bank where the bauxite crusher and loading platform was located, heard you and sent a barge to get you.
 There was no bridge on the Berbice River and so you had to drive onto a barge and be floated across to the other side.
 The water of the Berbice was also coffee colored, but it was good to drink.
 I got out of the car in which Neville and I had driven here and went to the edge of the river and dipped a few handfuls of water to wash my face and to taste it.